kenlowrie/smd/docs/userdocs.md

+{:.blue.center}#Script Markdown User Manual
+@var workingtitle="Script Markdown Utility"
-{:.blue.center}#Script Markdown User Manual [workingtitle]=Script Markdown Utility [storysummary]=This manual describes the *Script Markdown Utility*, its features, purpose and more.
-I've packed it with examples too, so hopefully after you read it, you'll know all you need to know about how to use it to create A/V Style scripts quickly, easily and most important, efficiently. ***Enjoy!***[bb]**NOTE:**[bb]This manual was originally written in the first version of avscript, and as such, there are likely things that may not be as efficient as they could/should be.
-Be sure to take a look at the test code (../tests/in/*.md) to see examples of the latest syntax. //TODO test.
+@var storysummary="This manual describes the *Script Markdown Utility*, its features, purpose and more.
+I've packed it with examples too, so hopefully after you read it, you'll know all you need to know about how to use it to create script markdown documents quickly, easily and most important, efficiently. **Enjoy!**[bb]***NOTE:*** This manual was originally written in the first version of avscript, and as such, there are likely things that may not be as efficient as they could/should be.
+Be sure to take a look at the test code (../tests/in/*.md) to see examples of the latest syntax."

-Things to document
-@var fu="bar" i.e. short notation
-@var fu="bar" _format="wins" i.e. assignment to fu ignored if _format present
-@set fu="bar2" a1="val" i.e. you can add attrs during a set operation

-all the new command line switches. distinguish between smd, ismd, smdparse, smdlive
+@html _="tab" _tag="span" class="indent"
+@html _="code" _tag="code"
+@var b4="[b][b][b][b]"

+@import "[sys.imports]/divs.md"
 @import '[sys.imports]/report.md'
 @import '$/import/userguideheading.md'